biobakery/banocc/vignettes/banocc-vignette.md

                            eta = 1)
 ```

+    ## Warning in banocc::run_banocc(C = compositions_null, banocc_model =
+    ## banocc_model, : Fit has not converged as evaluated by the Rhat statistic.
+    ## You might try a larger number of warmup iterations, different priors, or
+    ## different initial values.
+See vignette for more on evaluating convergence.

 The hyperparameter values for ***s***, the standard deviations of the log-transformed basis, can be alternatively specified as the means and variances of the prior using the parameters `sd_mean` and `sd_var`.
 This is because the mean of a Gamma distribution is *a*\_*j*/*b*\_*j*, and the variance is *a*\_*j*/*b*\_*j*^2.
 For example,

 ``` r